carronj/plancklens/README.md

 #### Docker installation

-  The Dockerfile allows you to install plancklens and lenspyx in a [Docker](https://docs.docker.com/) container and to run the code with jupyter.
+  The Dockerfile allows you to install plancklens and lenspyx in a [Docker](https://docs.docker.com/) container and to run Jupyter.
   This image is based on the [jupyter/scipy-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/) image.
   After [installing docker](https://docs.docker.com/get-docker/) on your machine, go in the plancklens repository and build the image with